High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

 10 Get quantitative and focus on the real world.

 Any organization that wants to have a high-performance culture should not only measure the output (i.e., results) but also the input, the key things that need to get done.
-The Distinguished Club Program (DCP) is a great starting point here, and you can take it one step further.
-For example, you could measure and track the number of coaching talks per week, the number of strategy updates per month, the amount of feedback requested and so forth.
+In Toastmasters, the Distinguished Club Program (DCP) is a great starting point for club leaders, but you could even take it one step further by measuring and tracking other initiatives such as the number of coaching talks per week, the number of strategy updates per month, the amount of feedback requested, and so forth.

 A high-performance culture pays off.
 Yet many leaders are marred in the day-to-day grind and don’t foster this type of environment.
 Those who wish to create such a culture are often fired up and want to implement it quickly, all in one go.
 However, it is much better to slowly improve a culture one step at a time.
 As Alan Weiss, author of Million Dollar Consulting, likes to put it: Work on 1 percent.
 If you improve by 1 percent every day, you will be 100 percent better after 72 days.